AstraZeneca/KAZU/docs/ontology_parser.rst

    called (once per python process, or as long as ``force=True``).
 This will throw an exception in the case of conflicts, describing the human curations that need to be adjusted.
 When the human :class:`.OntologyStringResource` are consistent, they will override their automatically generated equivalents, ensuring the human curated behaviour takes precedent over the automatically curated version.
-If ``run_curation_report`` is set on :class:`.OntologyParser`, a report will be generated alongside the ontology file that describe what human curations are obsolete/broken/superfluous.
+A :class:`.OntologyResourceSetCompleteReport` can be generated to describe what resources are obsolete/broken/superfluous via :meth:`.OntologyParser.populate_metadata_db_and_resolve_string_resources`.
-6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.OntologyStringResource` from step 4 is used to compare the new and old ontologies, migrating resources where possible and describing the differences between the old and the new versions.
-The results are summarised in a report inside the Kazu model pack, alongside the original ontology input data.
+6) Finally, when upgrading an ontology, the :meth:`.OntologyParser.upgrade_ontology_version` is used to generate a :class:`.OntologyResourceSetCompleteReport`,  describing the differences between the old and the new versions.
+The results are then used to supplement the existing :class:`.OntologyStringResource`\s for the new version.

+We are working on a simple tool to guide the user through each of these stages, which will be available in a future release.

 To explore the other capabilities of the :class:`.OntologyParser`, such as synonym generation and ID filtering, please refer to the API documentation.